Bayesian tutorial: Correlation

 Prior distribution for the correlation

 What should the prior for \(\sigma\) be?
 With the variables standardized, \(\sigma\) is limited to range from 0 to 1.
 If the predictor explains all the variance of the outcome variable, the residuals will be 0, meaning \(\sigma\) will be 0.
 If the predictor explains no variance, \(\sigma\) is equal to 1 because it will be similar to the standard deviation of the outcome variable, which is 1 because we’ve standardized it.
-Interestingly, this also means that the prior for \(\sigma\) is now dependent on the prior for the slope, because the slope is what determines how much variance is explained in the outcome variable.
+Interestingly, this also means that the prior for \(\sigma\) is completely dependent on the prior for the slope, because the slope is what determines how much variance is explained in the outcome variable.
 I don’t know exactly how to deal with this dependency, except to fear it and make sure to carefully inspect the output so that we don’t have any problems due to incompatible priors.
 One way to avoid it entirely is to use a uniform prior that assign equal plausibility to each value between 0 and 1, so let’s do that.

 Running the model